kristofferlarberg/api-koa/readme.md

-# REST API with Koa
+# REST API

+## Description

+This is an exercise in creating a simple REST API for an online forum using Koa and MongoDB.

 ## Setup